zmabzug/CodeDemos/README.md

 ## Table of Contents

 ### rtidatascience-exercise1 (Python, SQL)
 (_Work in progress_) This exercise involves using Python and SQL to turn census data (stored in a normalized relation SQLite database) into a pandas dataframe, then analyze those data and build models to predict whether individuals make over $50,000/year.
-The READ.ME file (which describes the task quite comprehensively) and the SQLite database were both provided (courtesy of [the RTI Center for Data Science](https://www.rti.org/service-capability/data-science) in the exercise's Github folder [here](https://github.com/rtidatascience/data-scientist-exercise01).
+The README.md file (which describes the task quite comprehensively) and the SQLite database were both provided (courtesy of [the RTI Center for Data Science](https://www.rti.org/service-capability/data-science) in the exercise's Github folder [here](https://github.com/rtidatascience/data-scientist-exercise01).

+### rtidatascience-exercise2 (Python)
+(*Not yet begun*)

 ### Probabilistic-Modeling
 This goal of this project was to predict human choices as a function of two parallel streams of information: the outcomes of past choices, and visual cues that carry information about how outcome probabilities are changing over time.
 I built 34 candidate behavioral models, fit data from each subject to each model, and used [Bayesian Model Selection](https://www.ncbi.nlm.nih.gov/pubmed/19306932) to learn which facets of the behavioral models were important for accurate choice prediction.
 A manuscript from this work is currently under review.